Furkanzmc/qtws-2025-great-migration/slides.md

 ---

-# What are we trying to achieve?
+# What is the dream?

 - Maximum freedom for designing new user experiences
 - Make our system more configurable
+- Remove developers as a bottleneck for UX improvements

 ---
 layout: center